What Happened to "The Shot"?

 Winter is over and spring break got a lot of bikers down to Florida to celebrate Daytona Bike Week 2010, as well as the traditional Daytona Supercross.
 Daytona Supercross is always the last resort for good action images, because this one is not run by the same image-restrictive organization as the rest of the SX races are.

-This year a mandatory media meeting before the race put an end to that era, pretty much forcing all the amateur photo rules onto photo professionals, which results in having pro photo work look like amateur work.
+Hence, all the real good shooters look forward to the race every year, and so do I. Daytona is the last real SX left to get "The Shot."This year a mandatory media meeting before the race put an end to that era, pretty much forcing all the amateur photo rules onto photo professionals, which results in having pro photo work look like amateur work.
 Only a few spots were assigned to shoot from, the rest was off limits.
 Shooters not obeying these will get kicked out and never are allowed to come back, we were told.
 Some photographers had just been in too dangerous places.